-The soil survey has also recognised a second PGE-nickel-copper anomaly in a parallel position 500m to the east of Yarabrook Hill, striking over 1.2km.
-With very limited drilling in this area and no bedrock exposure, the source of the anomaly is unknown, but may represent an upthrown faulted extension of the main intrusion or a separate, unrecognised intrusion.
+A significant target has also emerged on the eastern margin of the Yarabrook Hill intrusion which is referred to as the Eastern Anomaly.
+This is a strong, coherent PGE geochemical anomaly that lies in a parallel position 500m to the east of the historical Yarabrook Hill anomaly, striking over 1.2km.
+With very limited drilling in this area and no bedrock exposure, the source of the anomaly is unknown, but the gravity survey now confirms the anomaly lies within the footprint of the Yarabrook Hill intrusion.